jmiszczak/matthew_reduction_game/README.md

 This software provides implementation of games on networks for controlling the inequalities in the capital distribution (a.k.a.
 Janosik model).

-Software and data in this repository was used in the manuscript:
+Software and data in this repository were used in the manuscript:

 J.A.
 Miszczak, *Constructing games on networks for controlling the inequalities in the capital distribution*, Physica A: Statistical Mechanics and its Applications, Volume 594, 15 May 2022, 126997 DOI:[10.1016/j.physa.2022.126997](https://doi.org/10.1016/j.physa.2022.126997), arXiv:[2201.10913](https://arxiv.org/abs/2201.10913).